 Overview of VBA Format Function

 Format is a VBA function.
-You cannot find or use it in the Excel spreadsheet.
-We can use this function only at the time when we write a VBA code.
+You cannot find or use it in an Excel spreadsheet.

 ⏺ Function Objective:

-This function is generally used for changing the format of a cell value through the VBA.
+This function is generally used to change the format of a cell value through the VBA.

 ⏺ Syntax: